Antynea/grub-btrfs/README.md

 * Automatically Create corresponding "menuentry" in grub.cfg , which ensures a very easy rollback.

 * Automatically detect snapper and use snapper's snapshot description if available.

+* Automatically generate grub.cfg if you use the provided systemd service.
 ##
-### How to customize it:
+### Installation :
+* Copy `41_snapshots-btrfs` to `/etc/grub.d/`. (make sure the permissions are 755)
+* Copy `41_snapshots-btrfs_config` to `/etc/default/grub-btrfs/`. (make sure the permissions are 644)
+* Copy `grub-btrfs.path` to `/etc/systemd/system/` or `/lib/systemd/system/`. (make sure the permissions are 644)
+* Copy `grub-btrfs.service` to `/etc/systemd/system/` or `/lib/systemd/system/`. (make sure the permissions are 644)
+* Generate your Grub menu after installation for the changes to take effect. (on Arch linux use `grub-mkconfig -o /boot/grub/grub.cfg`)

+### Customization:

-You have the possibility to modify many parameters.
+You have the possibility to modify many parameters in `41_snapshots-btrfs_config`.
-Add this lines to /etc/default/grub:

 * GRUB_BTRFS_SUBMENUNAME="Arch Linux Snapshots"

-	(Name menu appearing in grub.)
+	(Name appearing in the Grub menu.)

 * GRUB_BTRFS_PREFIXENTRY="Snapshot:"

-	(Add a name ahead your snapshots entries.)
+	(Add a name ahead your snapshots entries in the Grub menu.)

 * GRUB_BTRFS_DISPLAY_PATH_SNAPSHOT="true"

-	(Show full path snapshot or only name, weird reaction with snapper)
+	(Show full path snapshot or only name in the Grub menu, weird reaction with snapper)

 * GRUB_BTRFS_TITLE_FORMAT="p/d/n"

- 	(Custom title, shows/hides p"prefix" d"date" n"name" in grub-menu, separator "/", custom order available)
+ 	(Custom title, shows/hides p"prefix" d"date" n"name" in the Grub menu, separator "/", custom order available)

-* GRUB_BTRFS_NKERNEL=("kernel-custom")

-	(Use it only if you have a custom kernel name)

-* GRUB_BTRFS_NINIT=("initramfs-custom.img" "initrd.img-custom")

-	(Use it only if you have a custom initramfs name)

-* GRUB_BTRFS_INTEL_UCODE=("intel-ucode.img")

-	(Use it only if you have custom intel-ucode)

 * GRUB_BTRFS_LIMIT="50"